vmware-tanzu/pinniped/site/content/docs/background/architecture.md

 ### Full Integration-- Concierge, Supervisor, and CLI

-Users can authenticate with the help of the Supervisor, which will issue tokens that can be exchanged at the Concierge for a credential that is understood by the host Kubernetes cluster.
+Users can authenticate with the help of the Supervisor, which will issue tokens that can be exchanged at the Concierge for a credential that can be used to authenticate to the host Kubernetes cluster.
 The Supervisor enables users to log in to their external identity provider once per day and access each cluster in a domain with a distinct scoped-down token.